 You can be forgiven for thinking that the islands are all the same.
 They’re so close to each other and so isolated in the middle of the Pacific.
 How much could they differ?
 In fact, each island has its own unique personality, its own geography, plant and bird life, culture, activities, historical sites—and opportunities for new experiences.
-It’s possible to see the best of all the islands in two weeks.
+It’s possible to see the best of all the islands in two weeks with this Hawaii itinerary.
 If you have more time, follow the advice below to extend your stay to three weeks for full immersion in island living.

 Getting between the islands is a quick flight: thirty minutes at most.
 O‘ahu, Maui, the Big Island, and Kaua‘i all have airports servicing international, national, and interisland carriers.
 So with proper planning, you can begin a multi-week itinerary from any island.
 However, most national and international flights travel through Honolulu International Airport, so O‘ahu makes a great starting point.
 Whichever islands you’re visiting, it’s easy to spend an extra day or two on O‘ahu at the beginning or end of your trip.